sumerc/yappi/README.md

 If you want to profile a  multi-threaded application, you must give an entry point to these profilers and then maybe merge the outputs.
 None of these profilers are designed to work on long-running multi-threaded applications.
 It is also not possible to profile an application that start/stop/retrieve traces on the fly with these profilers.

-Now fast forwarding to 2019: With the latest improvements on `asyncio` library and asyncronous frameworks, most of the current profilers lacks the ability to show correct wall/cpu time or even call count information per-coroutine.
-Thus we need a different kind of approach to profile asyncronous code.
+Now fast forwarding to 2019: With the latest improvements on `asyncio` library and asynchronous frameworks, most of the current profilers lacks the ability to show correct wall/cpu time or even call count information per-coroutine.
+Thus we need a different kind of approach to profile asynchronous code.
 Yappi, with v1.2 introduces the concept of `coroutine profiling`.
-With `coroutine-profiling`, you should be able to profile correct wall/cpu time and callcount of your coroutine. (including the time spent in context switches, too).
+With `coroutine-profiling`, you should be able to profile correct wall/cpu time and call count of your coroutine. (including the time spent in context switches, too).
 You can see details [here](https://github.com/sumerc/yappi/blob/master/doc/coroutine_profiling.md).

 ## Installation